jecki/DHParser/documentation_src/manuals/05_testing.rst

 Because writing grammars can be difficult, refactoring and testing of grammars is crucial for the success of a project.
-Also, one and the same formal language can be described by different grammars and the way the grammar is written influences the shape of the syntax-tree that the parser yields.
+Also, one and the same formal language can be described by different grammars.
+(Here, two formal languages are considered equal if the set of grammatically correct sentences is the same.)
+The grammar used influences the shape of the syntax-tree that the parser yields.
 Therefore, it is quite common to rewrite a grammar or parts of it more than once during the course of developing a formal notation.
 For example, in the first iteration one tries to find a